not-timid/a0/README.md

       ├ chunks/769-fd0a62696b61f5c4.js         25.3 kB
       ├ chunks/bce60fc1-49ee79ad31766ac6.js    50.5 kB
       ├ chunks/main-app-0c47c9e29c6a23eb.js    216 B
-      └ chunks/webpack-be906ccf662ec045.js     1.64 kB
+      └ chunks/webpack-0e9befa4c9ed903b.js     1.64 kB

     Route (pages)                              Size     First Load JS
     ─ ○ /404                                   182 B          74.7 kB
     + First Load JS shared by all              74.5 kB ├ chunks/framework-8883d1e9be70c3da.js   45 kB
-      ├ chunks/main-6a050bdd50e19c45.js        27.7 kB
+      ├ chunks/main-cdf6ebeb4c274dc4.js        27.7 kB
       ├ chunks/pages/_app-998b8fceeadee23e.js  195 B
-      └ chunks/webpack-be906ccf662ec045.js     1.64 kB
+      └ chunks/webpack-0e9befa4c9ed903b.js     1.64 kB

     ○  (Static)  automatically rendered as static HTML (uses no initial props)
     ```
-15. `mv docs a0` to temporarily rename the 'docs/' folder to 'a0/'
+16. Change the `"start"` script in package.json from `"next start"` to
-16. `static-server --version`, or globally install this handy NPM module
+    `"npx serve@latest"`, because
-17. `static-server` and check that http://localhost:9080 works ok
+    `"next start" does not work with "output: export" configuration`
-18. Control-C and `mv a0 docs` ready for GitHub Pages to deploy
+17. Add the `"prestart": "mv docs a0",` script to package.json
-19. `touch docs/.nojekyll` so that GitHub Pages dows not ignore the
+18. Add the `"poststart": "mv a0 docs",` script to package.json
-    underscore-prefixed folder 'docs/_next/'
+19. `npm start`, which may prompt you to install the `serve` package:

----
+    ```

-## Learn More
+    Need to install the following packages:

-To learn more about Next.js, take a look at the following resources:
+    serve@14.2.0

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js
+    Ok to proceed? (y) y
-  features and API
+    ```
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial
+    ...and check that http://localhost:3000/a0/ works ok

-You can check out [the Next.js GitHub repository
+20. Control-C, and check that docs/ looks ready to deploy to GitHub Pages
-](https://github.com/vercel/next.js/) - your feedback and contributions are
+21. `touch docs/.nojekyll` so that GitHub Pages does not ignore the
-welcome!
+    underscore-prefixed folder docs/_next/